HuskerDu/calculator/README.md

 # Calculator

-Ongoing gui project
+Ongoing GUI Project using the tkinter module.

-Calculations done by converting given equation to postfix notation and solving it.
+Calculations done by converting given equation to postfix notation and solving it using a custom eval file.
-No eval() function used.